cesar-rocha/niwqg/README.md

 You can also run this simple [example](./examples/LambDipole_CoupledModel.ipynb) and verify the energy budget.

+# Documentation
+Some documentations are available [here](docs/Index.ipynb).
+Check also the docstrings of classes and methods.`

 # Development
 The code is under rapid development by [@crocha700](https://github.com/crocha700)